 Medical coding certifications are important qualifications that show how skilled professionals are in their field.
 Various organizations offer these certifications, each focusing on different aspects of medical coding, The AAPC CPC and AHIMA CCS credentials are the most sought-after.
 They are considered core credentials.
 They are two of the most popular certifications among employers.

-Medical Coding Certifications
+What Medical Coding Certifications Pay the Most

 Let’s take a closer look at some of the main medical coding certifications and the typical salaries associated with them